cllama: The Governance Proxy

 The Interception Pipeline

-The cllama specification defines a full bidirectional interception pipeline with five phases.
 The runner never knows the proxy exists -- it thinks it is talking directly to the model.
+The reference passthrough image implements the transport and compiled-infrastructure pipeline below.
+Full policy interception is a separate future/custom proxy concern.

 Pre-flight

-Identity resolution, token validation, and model authorization.
-Invalid tokens are rejected before any downstream work begins.
+Identity resolution, token validation, model authorization, and budget/rate enforcement.
+Invalid tokens and over-cap turns are rejected before any provider dispatch or runtime context side effect.

 Stable Contract, Volatile Tail